Sweden: Economy

 Sweden is the twelfth-richest country in the world in terms of GDP (gross domestic product) per capita and a high standard of living is experienced by its citizens.
 Sweden is an export-oriented mixed economy.
 Timber, hydropower and iron ore constitute the resource base of an economy with a heavy emphasis on foreign trade.
 Sweden's engineering sector accounts for 50% of output and exports, while telecommunications, the automotive industry and the pharmaceutical industries are also of great importance.
 Sweden is the ninth-largest arms exporter in the world.
 Agriculture accounts for 2% of GDP and employment.
 The country ranks among the highest for telephone and Internet access penetration.

 Trade unions, employers' associations and collective agreements cover a large share of the employees in Sweden.
 The high coverage of collective agreements is achieved despite the absence of state mechanisms extending collective agreements to whole industries or sectors.
-Both the prominent role of collective bargaining and the way in which the high rate of coverage is achieved reflect the dominance of self-regulation (regulation by the labour market parties themselves) over state regulation in Swedish industrial relations.
+Both the prominent role of collective bargaining and the way in which the high rate of coverage is achieved reflect the dominance of self-regulation (regulation by the labour market parties themselves).
 When the Swedish Ghent system was changed in 2007, resulting in considerably raised fees to unemployment funds, a substantial decline in union density and density of unemployment funds occurred.

 In 2010, Sweden's income Gini coefficient was the third lowest among developed countries, at 0.25—slightly higher than Japan and Denmark—suggesting Sweden had low income inequality.
 However, Sweden's wealth Gini coefficient at 0.853 was the second highest in developed countries, and above European and North American averages, suggesting high wealth inequality.
 Even on a disposable income basis, the geographical distribution of Gini coefficient of income inequality varies within different regions and municipalities of Sweden.
 Danderyd, outside Stockholm, has Sweden's highest Gini coefficient of income inequality, at 0.55, while Hofors near Gävle has the lowest at 0.25.
 In and around Stockholm and Scania, two of the more densely populated regions of Sweden, the income Gini coefficient is between 0.35 and 0.55.

 In terms of structure, the Swedish economy is characterised by a large, knowledge-intensive and export-oriented manufacturing sector; an increasing, but comparatively small, business service sector; and by international standards, a large public service sector.
 Large organisations, both in manufacturing and services, dominate the Swedish economy.
 High and medium-high technology manufacturing accounts for 9.9% of GDP.